JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 12. Differences for admins
   - Worker management; Workers are read only for standard users but admins can create/edit/delete them
     - This limit is both frontend and backend
+  - User management
+    - Only admins can manage users, and only edit or delete.
+    - Admins can't edit passwords
+    - Only admins can see link in sidebar to view users

 ## Maybe (Should ask in class if these are required)
 1. I would have liked to use the StatefulButton on modal but maybe not very easy